plantbreeding/BrAPI/docs/docs/community/Hackathons_History.rst

     | exact match is case insensitive
     | wildcard could be both * or % and ? for 1 character. do we need to deal with STARTS WITH/ENDS WITH/CONTAINS/NOT ?
-    | regexp could be an addtional method. need for escape
+    | regexp could be an additional method. need for escape
     | json structure should include a metadata section for pagination and status
     | for the permanent identifier, eed at least to provide URI
-    | Germplasm details should be compliant with multicrop passport data to add for instance biological status, type of storage, taxonomy authority (http://www.bioversityinternational.org/e-library/publications/detail/faobioversity-multi-crop-passport-descriptors-v2-mcpd-v2/)
+    | Germplasm details should be compliant with multi-crop passport data to add for instance biological status, type of storage, taxonomy authority (http://www.bioversityinternational.org/e-library/publications/detail/faobioversity-multi-crop-passport-descriptors-v2-mcpd-v2/)
     | what about passport data for genebank material?
     | Implementation as a Drupal/Tripal module: http://tripal.info/extensions/modules/breeding-api